 From January 1 2019, the Victorian Government is waiving tuition fees for eligible students commencing priority government subsidised non-apprenticeship and pre-apprenticeship programs.

 If you receive a Free TAFE place, the tuition fees for your whole program will be paid for by the Victorian Government through the ‘Free TAFE for Priority Courses’ scheme.

 You can find RMIT's full list of eligible programs at Free TAFE for priority courses.
 Visit this page to learn more about the scheme and eligibility.

 Use the fee finder to get an estimate of fees for your vocational education program.

-Or, browse the complete schedule of vocational education program fees:
+Or, browse the complete schedule of vocational education program tuition fees: